Welcome to Brandeis Precollege Programs!

 For two decades, Brandeis University has been welcoming select high school students to campus in the summer, through our Precollege Programs.
-Brandeis runs many different residential programs each summer: BIMA, Genesis, App Design Boot Camp, Service Corps, Global Youth Summit on the Future of Medicine and the Young Leaders Seminar on Israel Studies.
-We also run programs for groups of students from other organizations, such as the Escola Beit Yaacov (EBY) in São Paulo, Brazil.
+Brandeis runs many different residential programs each summer: BIMA, Genesis, App Design, Service Corps, Queer Academics & Activism and the Global Youth Summit on the Future of Medicine.
 All of our programs encourage students to ask challenging questions, explore their passions, and learn from each other, while making new friendships.

 No matter what you’re here to learn and explore, we promise you an exciting, meaningful experience at Brandeis.
 In addition to your classes and on-campus activities, you will have a chance to visit the city of Boston and perhaps other notable spots in New England.

 We’re glad you’re joining our community this summer!